JGreenOS/HW4/README.md

 # HW4
-Code Quiz for bootcampg
+Code Quiz for bootcamp

 ##Task List:

-*Build HTML on codequiz <br>
+*Build HTML on codequiz
 *Build CSS on codequiz
 *Build HTML on leaderboard
 *Leaderboard and codequiz use the same css file